 Some of the most frequent topics I am asked to give keynotes and workshops about include:

-- Surviving and Thriving in the Coaching Profession: Strategies for of Female Coaches
+- Surviving and Thriving in the Coaching Profession: Strategies for Women Coaches

 - Strategies for Recruiting, Hiring and Retaining Women Coaches